kissingcousins: A fellowship project by Jane Simpson and Sarah Staton

 As the artists immersed themselves in catalogues and visited store rooms in the bowels of Leeds City Art Gallery, they were confronted with a particular and sometimes peculiar gene pool of objects, the product of over a hundred years of municipal collecting.

-They found work by Richard Deacon jostling on shelves with Mary Martin and Gertrude Hermes, Jean Arp with Neville Boden, and 19th-century portrait busts, all of which shed an intriguing light on the history of sculpture in Britain, and therefore on their own artistic past.
+They found work by Richard Deacon jostling on shelves with Mary Martin and Gertrude Hermes, Hans Arp with Neville Boden, and 19th-century portrait busts, all of which shed an intriguing light on the history of sculpture in Britain, and therefore on their own artistic past.

 From this diverse group Simpson and Staton made a concentrated selection of works, creating their own microcosm of the larger collection.